Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 11 Februari 2025 00.22.11 UTC
+- WIB: Selasa, 11 Februari 2025 01.32.50 UTC
-- WITA: Selasa, 11 Februari 2025 01.22.11 UTC
+- WITA: Selasa, 11 Februari 2025 02.32.50 UTC
-- WIT: Selasa, 11 Februari 2025 02.22.11 UTC
+- WIT: Selasa, 11 Februari 2025 03.32.50 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: friendship
+Kategori: technology